baikov/reverse-proxy-traefik/README.md

 1. If the domain is correctly bound to the server, the certificate will be issued automatically with Let's Encrypt

 Traefik dashboard is available at: https://tr.your_domain.com/dashboard/#/

-## Contributing

-I made this template for myself, but it's awesom if it helps someone else.
-The settings are far from ideal, so fell free to make a pull request.